asm128/hdtree/README.md

 - The [hdtree folder](https://github.com/asm128/hdtree/tree/master/hdtree) contains a static library that defines the business logic.
 It contains code that should build for every platform.
 - The [hdtreeapp folder](https://github.com/asm128/hdtree/tree/master/hdtreeapp) contains the application code that defines the graphical user interface.
 It provides a system-specific interface to the business logic provided by htree.
 - The [hdtreeapp_win32.cpp file](https://github.com/asm128/hdtree/blob/master/hdtreeapp/hdtreeapp_win32.cpp) is the only platform-specific code file from this repository.
 Everything else should build smoothly for other platforms.
+- The [.gitignore](./.gitignore) file has been set up to avoid adding temporary folders or local files to the repository.
+- The output folders and project tree has been set up such that the project supports parallel compilation of the different build configurations.